-Mochikomi, a Japanese go term, refers to a tactical or strategic failure resulting in stones orphaned within the opponent's territory with virtually no aji, and in return for which no (or too little) compensation was obtained.
+Mochikomi (literally 'carrying in'), a Japanese go term, refers to a tactical or strategic failure resulting in stones orphaned within the opponent's territory with virtually no aji, and in return for which no (or too little) compensation was obtained.
+Mochikomi of one stone is in effect a loss of one move and one point.

 It goes without saying that stones are sacrificed and captured all the time in the game of go.
 The term mochikomi captures the critical distinction that such sacrifices and captures must be accompanied by adequate compensation, and that not getting such compensation--giving your opponent a "gift"--represents a failure.